jamesleiner/jamesleiner.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D student in the [Statistics and Data Science Department at Carnegie Mellon University](http://stat.cmu.edu/) working with [Aaditya Ramdas](http://stat.cmu.edu/~aramdas/) on problems in selective inference and multiple testing.
+I am a third year Ph.D student in the [Statistics and Data Science Department at Carnegie Mellon University](http://stat.cmu.edu/) working with [Aaditya Ramdas](http://stat.cmu.edu/~aramdas/) on problems in selective inference and multiple testing.

 # Education
 * Ph.D in Statistics, Carnegie Mellon University, 2026 (expected)